 - Other features that occur frequently in dementia include changes in personality and behaviour.

 - Generally these symptoms are not considered dementia unless they have continued unabated for at least six months.

-- Although dementia is frequently linked to old age, sometimes referred to as getting senile, it is not a normal part of ageing.
+- Although dementia is frequently linked to old age it is not a normal part of ageing.
 Even children with certain degenerative brain disorders can develop dementia.

 Alzheimer’s disease usually begins with mild, slowly worsening memory loss.
 Many older people fear that they have Alzheimer’s disease because they can't find their glasses or remember someone's name.

 - These very common problems are most often due to slowing of mental processes with age.
 It is not clear whether this is a normal part of ageing.